 5020.1 General Policy

-Applicants must submit official documentation as evidence of meeting the following Graduate School admission requirements.
-Programs that wish to partner with outside entities to handle official documentation must submit a request to do so to the Graduate School.
-Such requests must be approved by both the Graduate Council and the Graduate School Dean.
-Programs may have requirements over and above those of the Graduate School.
+Applicants must submit official documentation as evidence of meeting College of Graduate Programs and Honors Studies admission requirements A through C below.
+Generally, this means submitting official transcripts from all universities/colleges attended.
+Programs that wish to partner with outside entities to handle official documentation must submit a request to do so to the College of Graduate Programs and Honors Studies.
+Such requests must be approved by both the Faculty Senate and the College of Graduate Programs and Honors Studies Dean.

 - Completion of a bachelor’s degree program at an appropriately accredited academic institution or at an academic institution with high academic standards deemed appropriate and acceptable by the Wright State academic program to which the student is applying.